 The broad mite is a sap-sucking insect that feeds from the edges of the leaves.

-These are even smaller than the menacing spider mite measuring only 0.2 mm and if that’s not enough, they’re translucent so even if they were bigger, you’d still struggle to see them.
+These are even smaller than the menacing spider mite measuring only 0.0078 inches (0.2 mm), and if that’s not enough, they’re translucent, so even if they were bigger, you’d still struggle to see them.

-What you will certainly see is the damage they inflict on your tomato plants.
+You will certainly see the damage they inflict on your tomato plants.

 Broad mites feed on young leaves first, avoid light, and they feed on the underside of leaves.